Denelix/Gourgeist/README.md

 Free to use for evceryone.
+Fully external Minecraft "client".